morepath/morepath/doc/developing.rst

 flake8
 ------

-The buildout also installs flake8_, which is a tool that can do various checks for common Python mistakes using pyflakes_ and checks for PEP8_ style compliance.
+flake8_ is a tool that can do various checks for common Python mistakes using pyflakes_ and checks for PEP8_ style compliance.

 To do pyflakes and pep8 checking do::

-  $ bin/flake8 morepath
+  $ flake8 morepath

 .. _flake8: https://pypi.python.org/pypi/flake8